josuneha/AzureBigData-analytics/Hands-on lab/Before the HOL - Big data and visualization.md

     ![Select create a resource, type in storage, then select Storage account... from the results list](media/create-azure-storage-resource.png)

-2. Select Create on the bottom of the blade that follows
+2. Select Create on the bottom of the blade that follows.

 3. Set the following configuration on the Azure Storage account creation form:

-    - Name: Enter a unique name as indicated by a green checkmark
+    - Name: Enter a unique name as indicated by a green checkmark.

     - Deployment model: Resource manager

     - Account kind: Blob storage

-    - Location: Select the same region you used for Azure Databricks
+    - Location: Select the same region you used for Azure Databricks.

-    - Replication: Read-access geo-redundant storage (RA-GRS)
+    - Replication: Read-access geo-redundant storage (RA-GRS).

     - Performance: Standard